 If you believe a California Family Rights Act violation has been committed against you, the Law Office of Fahim Rahman is ready to defend your rights in a court of law and get you the compensation to which you are entitled.
 CFRA violations are taken very seriously by the Civil Rights Department of the State of California.
 If you have been wrongfully terminated or discriminated against because you took the leave to which you are rightfully permitted by law, you need an experienced employment discrimination attorney on your side.

-Our team of employment discrimination experts have been defending employees who have been the victim of CFRA violations committed by employers in the State of California.
+Our team of employment discrimination experts has been defending employees who have been the victim of CFRA violations committed by employers in the State of California.

 Under the California Family Rights Act, qualifying employees may request leave for the birth or adoption of a new child, or welcoming a foster child into the family, to care for a family member dealing with a physical or mental condition, or to care for the employee’s own serious health condition.